 Compared to the rest of the country, citizens of Poplar spend much less time in their cars: on average, their commute to work is only 16.73 minutes.
 This also means that noise and pollution levels in the city are less than they would otherwise be.

-The citizens of Poplar are slightly less educated than the national average of 21.84% for the average city or town: 16.25% of adults in Poplar have a bachelor's degree or advanced degree
+The percentage of adults in Poplar with college degrees is slightly lower than the national average of 21.84% for all communities.
+16.25% of adults in Poplar have a bachelor's degree or advanced degree.

 The per capita income in Poplar in 2022 was $18,848, which is low income relative to Montana and the nation.
 This equates to an annual income of $75,392 for a family of four.
 However, Poplar contains both very wealthy and poor people as well.
 Poplar also has one of the higher rates of people living in poverty in the nation, with 34.17% of its population below the federal poverty line.